-Fear not: I am NOT pregnant (and not planning to be again anytime soon!) but I thought it would be the chance to discover new products and brands and learn a few things.
-Besides, it was held at Ottawa’s new Convention Centre that I hadn’t have the chance to visit.
+Fear not, I am NOT pregnant (and not planning to be again anytime soon!) but I thought it would be the chance to discover new products and brands and learn a few things.
+Besides, it was held at Ottawa’s new Convention Centre which I hadn’t had the chance to visit.

-Well, we were late to the party but we made it.
+Well, we were late for the party but we made it.

 It started with a long escalator ride, much to Mark’s delight, to the last floor of the convention centre where we were greeted with a bag of goodies, including cream samples, wipes, baby food, discount coupons and more.